mitodl/ocw-studio/README.md

 We're using TypeScript for typechecking, eslint for linting, and prettier for opinionated code formatting.
-Just as with the tests above, these commands can all be run ether in the docker container or the host machine.
+Just as with the tests above, these commands can all be run ether in the Docker container or the host machine.

 To run the typechecker: